devplayer0/fyp/report.md

 [@saleae_clone].
 The Cypress FX2 is essentially a general purpose high-bandwidth USB microcontroller, allowing the implementation of virtually any wire protocol over USB using a "General Purpose Programmable Interface (GPIF)" [@cypress_fx2].
-This makes it ideal for use as a logic analyser.
+This makes it ideal for use as a low-cost logic analyser.

 In order to capture and analyse signals with `libsigrok`, a tool such as the `sigrok-cli` or PulseView (Qt-based GUI) is used. sigrok uses the `fx2lafw` firmware (a sub-project of sigrok) to capture signals with Cypress FX2-based logic analysers [@fx2lafw]. sigrok makes use of a "stacking" protocol decoder system.
-This allows the output of one decoder to be passed to another.
-This modular design allows complex protocols to reuse existing decoders.
+This allows the output of one decoder to be passed as the input to another.
+"Stacking" allows complex protocols to reuse existing decoders.
 For example, many protocols can be "stacked" atop the UART decoder if they are based on data from a serial port.